The Platonists

 Pluralism of First Principles

 Different levels of reality — numbers, magnitudes, soul — each have their own pair of first principles.
 The One and Plurality generate numbers; the Point and Extension generate geometrical magnitudes; a distinct pair generates the soul.
-This pluralism replaced Plato's tendency toward a single supreme principle with a stratified ontology, anticipating later Neoplatonic emanation schemes though without their systematic unity.
+There is no single supreme cause unifying all levels; each stratum has its own irreducible origin.
+This pluralism replaced Plato's tendency toward a single supreme principle with a stratified ontology, anticipating later Neoplatonic hierarchies of being though without their systematic unity or derivation from a single transcendent source.

 Taxonomy and the Method of Division

-Speusippus composed extensive classificatory works (Homoia, 'Similars') cataloguing plants, animals, and natural kinds by their similarities and differences, applying the Platonic method of division (diairesis) systematically.
-His vision of philosophy as comprehensive empirical taxonomy influenced Aristotle's biological classifications and represents one path the Academy took after Plato — away from dialectical ascent toward systematic cataloguing of the natural world.
+Speusippus composed extensive classificatory works (Homoia, 'Similars') cataloguing plants, animals, and natural kinds by their similarities and differences, applying the Platonic method of division (diairesis) in a rigorous and systematic manner.
+Rather than ascending dialectically toward a single Form of the Good, he mapped the horizontal relations among species within each domain.
+His vision of philosophy as comprehensive empirical taxonomy directly influenced Aristotle's biological classifications and represents one distinctive path the Academy took after Plato — away from metaphysical ascent toward the systematic ordering of the natural world.

 Relational Theory of Definition

 To define anything properly one must know its relations to everything else, since each thing is distinguished by its specific differences from every other thing.
-Aristotle objected that this makes definition circular and practically impossible (Posterior Analytics II.13, 97a6–22), but the insight that meaning is constituted by relations rather than intrinsic properties anticipates structuralist semantics and holistic theories of meaning.
+No definition is complete unless it locates the definiendum within the entire web of similarities and differences that constitute a domain.
+Aristotle objected that this makes definition circular and practically impossible (Posterior Analytics II.13, 97a6–22), since one cannot know everything simultaneously, but the underlying insight — that meaning is constituted by relations rather than intrinsic properties — anticipates structuralist semantics and holistic theories of meaning.

 Xenocrates of Chalcedon